microchip-pic-avr-solutions/avr128da48-cnano-bootloader-melody/readme.md

   5. Press 'Generate' to generate the project code.
 Make sure the generation is completed successfully.

-  6. For a blinking LED application, the following code is added to main.c in Source Files under the project folder.
+  6. For a blinking LED application, the following code is added to the main.c file in Source Files under the project folder.
 The delay.h header file must also be included in the main file.
    ![LED Blink Code](Images/led_blink_code.PNG)

   7. Next step is to configure the project properties.
 This can be opened by selecting "File->Project Properties".
 Select "AVR128DA48 Curiosity Nano" under Connected Hardware Tool, DFP version under Packs and the XC8 or AVR-GCC version under compiler toolchain.
 Also select the same verification scheme that was selected in the MCC Melody Bootloader settings.